 The manufacturer and / or contractor shall furnish an identification report for each shipment to a project.
 The identification report shall include the project number and the design number.
 The number of individual pieces in the shipment shall be identified by heat number, size, and length.

 The following certification statement shall be included on each identification report and signed by a company representative:

 We hereby certify that the contents of this report are accurate.
-All test results and fabrication performed by this material manufacturer are in compliance with the requirements of ASTM A 252 We also certify that this material is melted and manufactured in the USA.
+All test results and fabrication performed by this material manufacturer are in compliance with the requirements of ASTM A 252.
+We also certify that the steel meets the requirements of IM 107, Group 1, Buy America.